-Learnfare, a component of the W-2 program, requires W-2 participants to enroll their school age children in school.
-Learnfare also requires school age children who are not enrolled in school, or are dropouts, returning dropouts, habitual truants, or minor parents, to participate in case management.
+Learnfare, a component of the W-2 program, requires W-2 participants to enroll their schoolage children in school.
+Learnfare also requires minor parents, habitual truants, dropouts, and returning dropouts to participate in case management.
+2015 Wisconsin Act 55 extended the requirement to participate in case management to children whose parents were assigned to a CSJ, W-2 T, or TEMP placement but were unable to participate in required activities due to the child's school-related problems.
 Learnfare case management focuses on services to maintain school enrollment, improve school attendance, and prepare children for a career.
 (See W-2 Manual Chapter 16.)